-Since environmental protection is one of our core services, we prioritise conflict and environmental concerns in the context of our promotional materials and our twitter feeds.
-We have therefore developed a 90 second animation that can be viewed on-line here or on USBs keys which we are able to distribute to interested potential clients and partners; our brochure is also available on line here.
+Environmental protection being one of our core services, the company actively engages with conflict and environmental concerns in its outreach strategy.
+Both our promotional materials and our social media feeds are tailored towards raising environmental awareness.
+TrustWorks, moreover, adapted the form to the content, having developed a 90 second animation that can be viewed on-line or on USBs keys distributed to interested potential clients and partners.
+We have also made our brochure accessible online to reduce the environmental impact of our outreach operations and processes.

 As a company, our work requires significant travel, but when meetings or mentoring occasions can be held via video conferencing this option is often preferred in order to reduce our carbon footprint.
-We also minimize our printing: most of our materials are only available in electronic format, and we have only very limited printing brochures and other materials in order to reduce paper waste (as mentioned above).
+We also minimize our printing: all of our promotional and outreach materials are available in electronic format..